X Factor (Brazilian TV series)

-X Factor is a Brazilian reality television music competition show created by Simon Cowell and produced by FremantleMedia and Syco Entertainment, which airs on Band, with reruns airing the following day on TNT.
+X Factor was a Brazilian reality television music competition show created by Simon Cowell and produced by FremantleMedia and Syco Entertainment, which airs on Band, with reruns airing the following day on TNT.
 The series premiered on August 29, 2016.

 A second season was announced on 2017, but was canceled on the same year.
-As of June 2022, it is unknown if a second season will be reconsidered.
+As of January 2024, it is unknown if a second season will be reconsidered.

 Production

 Based on the original UK show, and an addition to The X Factor franchise, the series found new singing talent (solo artists and groups ages 16 and over), drawn from public auditions, and they competed against each other for votes.

 The winner was determined by the show's viewers via telephone, the Internet, and SMS text voting, and was awarded a recording contract with Sony Music Brasil.

 The original judging panel consisted of Rick Bonadio, Alinne Rosa, Di Ferrero and Paulo Miklos, with Fernanda Paes Leme as main host and Mauricio Meirelles as social media correspondent.

 In November 2016, it was confirmed that the programme would be returning for a second season, airing in 2017.
 However, it was later cancelled in July 2017.